dennis-brinley/kafka-streams-examples/README.md

 ## Executing the Demo

 The demo can be executed from a detached container or an interactive container.
 The latter gives your more control and better opportunity to observe and to debug should problems arise.

+### Container

+As of this writing, the current packaged container is publicly available at: ```ghcr.io/solacelabs/kafka-microservices-demo:1.0```.
+You can pull this image or build yourself as described above.

 In both cases, the following configurations are required:
 - volume : specify the folder where your kafka/schema registry configuration properties file is mapped in the container